 Kings Langley School is best understood as a large, structured community secondary with a clearly articulated personal development model, modern facilities, and a sixth form that is expanding and formalising its offer.
 It will suit students who respond well to consistent routines, who value leadership and enrichment opportunities, and who want a sixth form with clear entry expectations and active careers support.
 The main challenge is fit: families seeking consistently high A-level outcomes across a broad cohort may want to probe carefully at sixth-form subject choice, teaching approach and support for high prior attainers.

 Applications are made through Hertfordshire County Council as part of the coordinated process.
-For September 2026 entry, the published deadline was 31 October 2025 and offers were released on 2 March 2026, with 9 March 2026 as the deadline to accept.
+For September 2027 entry, applications open on 1 September 2026, the deadline is 31 October 2026, offers are released on 1 March 2027, and the acceptance deadline is 8 March 2027.
 The school’s own admissions document sets out priority areas and distance tie-breaks once statutory priorities have been applied.

 The sixth form has a dedicated centre completed in September 2023 with lounge, study areas and a garden space.
 Internal students are described as able to progress if they meet entry requirements, while external students can apply but places prioritise existing Year 11 students.
-For September 2026 entry, an initial application deadline of 12 December 2025 was published, with later applications still accepted but with reduced subject preference flexibility.
+For Year 7 entry in September 2027 in Hertfordshire, applications close on 31 October 2026, with offers issued on 1 March 2027.

 Get in touch with the school directly